hasanmd1/MERN-repo/README.md

 ![Contact Page](screenshots/contact.png)

 ## Technologies Used
-- React (Typesript)
+- React (Typesript) as Frontend
+- Node.js as Backend
-- MongoDB
+- MongoDB as Data Storage (for this only database is used)
 - Tailwind CSS (a framework of CSS)
 - React Router
 - Express
-- Render Cli
+- Render Cli for cloud hosting
+- Auth0 for authentication
+- Stripe as payment gateway

 ## Installation